Balrampawar/Elder-Companion/README.md

     "what are the exercise options": "We offer guided exercises, yoga sessions, and light physical activities to promote wellness.", "do you offer emergency support": "Yes, we provide emergency assistance 24/7.
-Please call our emergency number if needed.", "how to edit my profile": "You can edit your profile in the Account Settings section after logging in.", "how to change my password": "Go to Account Settings > Change Password to update your credentials.",
+Please call our emergency number if needed.", "how to edit my profile": "You can edit your profile in the Account Settings section after logging in.", "how to change my password": "Go to Account Settings > Change Password to update your credentials.".

-    intsall
+    ##install this
+    cd frontend
+    npm install
+    npm install react-router
     npm install react-icons;
     npm install @emailjs/browser
-    npm install react-router